-Built in 1929, the Art Deco-style building is still today one of the city’s most popular places for concerts, dancing and night life.
+Built in 1929, the Art Deco-style building still remains one of the city’s most popular places for concerts, dancing and night life.

 The Commodore Ballroom Night Club

 Vancouver has several great bars and venues that feature live music.
-The Commodore Ballroom is one of the most popular venues in the City of Vancouver, hosting over 150 events and entertaining over 100,000 folk each year (at least in non-pandemic years).
-The place is also unique as a result of its long history in the city as well as the diverse range of acts that it hosts.
+The iconic Commodore Ballroom is one of the most popular venues in the City of Vancouver, hosting over 150 events and entertaining over 100,000 folks each year (at least in non-pandemic years).
+The place is also unique because of its long history in the city as well as the diverse range of acts that it hosts.

 Most recently, in 2011, the Commodore Ballroom was named one of the Top 10 Most Influential Clubs in North America as well as the Top Club in Canada by Billboard Magazine.

 If you like live music, another great place to check out is Guilt & Company which is located at the corner of Water Street, Carrall Street and Powell Street in the heart of Gastown.
 It’s a smaller and more intimate venue that features live music pretty much every night of the year.